by Chris Wayan, 2011-12

 You camp on the shore, amid rocks.
 The last you'll see in a while.
 In the morning you set out over the ice-choked sea.
 Soon it's a cracked ice plain, then a smooth one...
 Ice camping from here on in.

 How dark is the true nightside, past dawn or dusk?
 Brighter than you'd think for a world lacking a moon.
 Libratia's sister planets are very close, almost at lunar distances; four of them have visible disks and shine much brighter than Venus; usually comparable to a crescent moon, not mere starlight.
 Here's a sketch with all of them up at once (unlikely!).
-But when several do share the sky on a clear night, it's dimmer than full moonlight on Earth (the sky stays black not midnight-blue) but since the lights are multiple there are fewer deep shadows.
+When several do share the sky on a clear night, it's dimmer than full moonlight on Earth (the sky stays black not midnight-blue), but there are fewer deep shadows, since the lights are multiple.

 Well, greenward.
 On Earth, after the red sunset comes a brief green twilight, then a long blue.
 Libratia's red sun and ruddy planets extend the green and mute the blue.

 So it's a fitful journey over the ice plain for three or four sleeps.
-Fly till exhausted, threading between cloud-banners, land (the most hazardous moment of the day, er, night), make camp, eat, sleep, pack up, fly till exhausted...
+Fly till exhausted, threading between cloud-banners, land on the ice (the most hazardous moment of the day, er, night), make camp, eat, sleep, pack up, fly till exhausted...

 For the next crater lies fully 1000 km west of Lake Dawn.
 At last, arcuate islands rise from the ice-covered sea in a wall horizon to horizon--the leading edge of a ring 125 km wide (75 mi).
 After Dawnring, its easily visible curvature makes it seem almost small.